 The time for preparing your college application can be particularly stressful.
 Apart from the application itself, you have to stay on top of all of your school subjects, at the same time as doing SAT prep and the practice tests that go with it.

-The Spanish Subject Test is a great way to highlight your knowledge of Spanish and demonstrate your interest in the Spanish language during the college-admission process.
+Mathematics is a staple SAT test for most people, but don’t underestimate the utility of the Spanish Subject Test.
+It is a great way to highlight your knowledge of Spanish and demonstrate your interest in the Spanish language during the college-admission process.

-Plus, it could give you a head start in college by allowing you to fulfill basic language competency requirements or place out of introductory-level Spanish courses.
+Plus, it could give you a head start in college by allowing you to fulfil basic language competency requirements, or place out of introductory-level Spanish courses.